 Director since 2013

 Mr. Kropelnicki is President & CEO of the Group.
 Mr. Kropelnicki joined the Group as Vice President, Chief Financial Officer (CFO) and Treasurer in 2006 and was named the President and COO in 2012.
 He then was appointed President & CEO of the Group effective September 1, 2013.
-He has over 25 years of experience in finance and operations, including 15-plus years as a CFO at public listed companies and has held executive positions at PowerLight Corporation, Hall Kinion & Associates, Deloitte & Touche Consulting Group and Pacific Gas & Electric Company.
+He has over 29 years of experience in finance and operations, including 15 plus years as CFO at public listed companies and has held executive positions at PowerLight Corporation, Hall Kinion & Associates, Deloitte & Touche Consulting Group, and Pacific Gas & Electric Company.
 He serves as a director for the Bay Area Council, and the California Foundation on the Environment & Economy, and is a member of the Silicon Valley Leadership Group.
-Mr. Kropelnicki is President of the National Association of Water Companies and chairs it’s Executive Committee.
+Mr. Kropelnicki is the past President of the National Association of Water Companies and currently serves on their Executive Committee and Board of Directors.
 He holds a Bachelor of Arts Degree and Master of Arts Degree in Business Economics from San Jose State University.
 In 2016, Mr. Kropelnicki was awarded the United States Navy Memorial Fund’s Naval Heritage Award.
 He is the 12th recipient of this award since its inauguration.

 Mr. Kropelnicki is well positioned to lead the Group’s management team and give guidance and perspective to the Board.
 His experience as the former CFO of the Group provides expertise in both corporate leadership and financial management.
-His 15-plus years as a CFO of public listed companies and operations management experience enables him to offer valuable perspectives on the Group’s corporate planning and budgeting along with operational and financial reporting.
+His 15 plus years as a CFO of publicly listed companies and operations management experience enables him to offer valuable perspectives on the Group’s corporate planning, rate making, and budgeting along with operational and financial reporting.